 The Salmon Faverolles is one of our favourites

 They are a dual purpose breed because they are good for meat and eggs.

-They are classed as Large Fowl – Heavy
+These chickens are classed as Large Fowl – Heavy

 They lay a very good number of medium-sized, tinted pale cream or pinkish eggs.